mohamedibrahim3/Rick-and-Morty/README.md

 - View detailed information about each character, including name, status, species, gender, and origin
 - Search for characters by name or species
 - Ability to save characters as favorites for quick access
-- Load images of characters using Glide.
+- Load images of characters using Glide

 ## Getting Started